 (ii) Q≡I−S in the elementary investment economy,

 (iii) Q≡(I−S)+(G−T)+Yd in the investment economy with government deficit/surplus (G−T), and distributed profit Yd.

 The macroeconomic Profit Law fully replaces the false Profit Equations of Levy/Kalecki.#7-#12 The fact that the Profit Equation and the Profit Law look similar at the surface does not alter the fact that the Profit Equation is “educated common sense” (Stigum) and lacks proper scientific foundations.

 Crucial conclusions: The monetary economy breaks down ― at the latest ― if macroeconomic profit Q turns negative.
 At the moment, the U.S. economy is on full life-support of the government, i.e. the government deficit (G−T) is where the greater part of profit actually comes from.
 It is the government that prevents “the economy from going into free fall”.

 The policy of deficit-spending/money-creation clearly benefits the Oligarchy because it increases macroeconomic profit according to the Profit Law which entails Public Deficit = Private Profit.
 Thus the Oligarchy’s financial wealth and public debt (currently $22 trillion) grow in lockstep.
 The Profit Law explains the extremely skewed distribution of income and financial wealth.

 Economists claim since Adam Smith that the free market economy is self-regulating and self-optimizing if left to itself.
-In reality, it is just the opposite: the real part of the economy is kept on life-support by the government, the monetary/financial part is kept on life-support by the Central Bank.
+In reality, it is just the opposite: the real part of the economy is kept on life support by the State, and the monetary/financial part is kept on life support by the Central Bank.